Cultural approaches to environmentalism

 The trouble is, when we add all those decades of environmentalism up, it is clear that it has not been sufficiently effective; not by a long shot.
 Some of it has also, perhaps, been counterproductive (more on that later).

-I don’t say this to undermine the ingenuity, the commitment, and the blood, sweat, and tears of my friends and colleagues in the sector (or myself for that matter, I’ve been environmentalling for 25+ years).
+I don’t say this to undermine the ingenuity, the commitment, and the blood, sweat, and tears of my friends and colleagues in the sector, or myself for that matter (I’ve been environmentalling for 25+ years).
 We have done a combination of what we thought it was best to do, what we have been employed to do, and what funders have funded us to do.
-The effort put in has been mighty and significant and, for all its imperfections, I’m proud to have been part of it.
-Things are not, however, where we hoped they would be by the year 2026; but they’re also not as bad as some feared they might be.

-The reality is that even though we have had some successes at a local level and even some wins at the global level, the overall story is still one of losses: habitats destroyed, species driven to extinction, landscapes irreversibly lost or damaged, land, sea, and air polluted with toxic gases, plastics, and metals, the list goes on.
+The reality is that even though we have had some successes at a local level and even some wins at the global level, the overall story is still one of losses: habitats destroyed, species driven to extinction, landscapes irreversibly lost or damaged, land, sea, air, and bodies polluted with toxic gases, plastics, and metals, the list goes on.

 The biggest loss, of course, has been on climate change - the ultimate threat multiplier; we’re not winning, the situation is grave.
 Climate change continues to accelerate, its impacts are directly killing people, it is derailing progress made in other fields, and looks set to cause catastrophic environmental and ecological change in the near to medium term.